 Reach out to real estate agents who are constantly in touch with landlords.
 Local lending institutions are also good sources of leads.
 They may have properties for which they are responsible and outsource the property management function.
 Local contractors also interface with property owners regularly, so seek them out for possible introductions.

-Finally, advertise your services using both on and offline channels.
-The phrase “property management companies” is searched 90,500 times monthly in Google in the U.S. and the phrase “property management firms” is searched 30,100 times monthly, so be sure to run a paid search campaign to capture property owners searching on these terms in your area.
+Finally, advertise your services using both on and offline channels, and be sure to run a paid search campaign to capture property owners searching for property management companies in your area.

 How to Run a Property Management Business

 Once you’re all set up and have some properties to manage, it’s in your best interest to employ a property management software to keep you efficient and organized to successfully run your business.
-Modern property management software allows you to run a completely mobile business on an all-in-one solution.
-Daily tasks can be streamlined so you can focus next on growing your business and making more money.
+Daily tasks can be streamlined, so you can focus next on growing your business and making more money.

 And while your property management company may start out small, be sure to look for a software solution that scales as your business grows.
 By doing so, years from now when your business is booming, you will be comforted in knowing that you aren’t going to outgrow your software.